Yegorich555/web-ui-pack/README.md

 - Built-in Typescript (coverage types 100%)
 - Built-in `.jsx/.tsx` support
 - Well documented via JSDoc (use intellisense power of your editor to get details about each property/option/usage)
-- Optimized for webpack (in build included only in-use components and helpers)
+- Optimized for webpack (build includes only used components and helpers via **side-effects** option)
-- Zero dependancy (don't need to wait for bug-fixing of another packages)
+- Zero dependancy (don't need to wait for bug-fixing of other packages)
 - Always 100% test coverage via e2e and unit tests (it's must-have and always will be so)
-- Focus on performance (it's important to have low-memory consumption)
+- Focus on performance (it's important to have low-memory consumption and fastest initialization)

+## Why the package is so big

+It's developed with Typescript and has huge built-in documentation (JSDoc).
+Every method,property,event is documented well so you don't need extra resource to take an example to implement or configure elements.
+In build-result without comments you will see the it's small-enough

 ## Installing